jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## Techvolution is Better

-You maybe thinking I'm talking about a revolution.
+You may be thinking I'm talking about a revolution.
 I'm not.

 A revolution is a sudden uprising to change the rule-makers in government.
 It's what happens when evolution is held back for too long.